carthage-software/mago/docs/tools/linter/rules/redundancy.md

 <?php

 // This is a useful comment.
+//
+// And so is this whole single line comment block, including the enclosed empty line.
 # This is also a useful comment.
 /**
  * This is a docblock.